hjdhjd/homebridge-unifi-protect/README.md

 ### Features
 - ***Easy* configuration - all you need is your UniFi Protect controller IP address, username, and password to get started.** The defaults work for the vast majority of users.
 When you want more, there are [advanced options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/AdvancedOptions.md) you can play with, if you choose.

-- **Full HomeKit upport for the UniFi Protect ecosystem.** All generally available UniFi Protect devices are supported, including cameras, doorbells, lights, sensors, and ViewPorts.
+- **Full HomeKit support for the UniFi Protect ecosystem.** All generally available UniFi Protect devices are supported, including cameras, doorbells, lights, sensors, and ViewPorts.

+- **Complete HomeKit Secure Video support for all UniFi Protect cameras.** Complete HomeKit Secure Video support, without the need for additional plugins or software beyond FFmpeg.
+Another community first.
+We weren't the first to do HKSV, but we are the first to do it seamlessly without the need for additional tools to get a complete solution.

 - **Blazing fast video streaming.** Video streaming from HomeKit will start within in 1-2 seconds for cameras, in most cases.
 I've spent the time to optimize the video streaming experience to ensure it feels very responsive, and *just works*.

 - **[Full UniFi Protect Doorbell support.](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Doorbell.md).** This plugin provides complete support for [UniFi Protect Doorbells](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
 We support all the features of the doorbell including - doorbell rings, two-way audio, and the use of the onboard LCD screen for messages.
 Two-way audio has caveats you should be aware of.